cellravel/patog/README.md

 ## PATOG (پاتوق) <img src="PATOG.png" width="400px" hight="400px" align="right" />
 Curated Collection of Resources around Bioinformatics, Data Science, ML, etc.
-I hope this provide valuable resources for learning and staying up-to-date with the latest advancements in these fields.

 > The term "Patog" (more precisely, "Patogh") is a Persian word that means "gathering place" or "social hangout".
 PATOG a central gathering place where individuals interested in bioinformatics, computational biology, data science, machine learning, and related fields can find valuable information and staying current with the latest advancements.